jmagman/flutter-wiki/Deferred-Components.md

 * Pre-downloading components to use later.
 However, `loadLibrary()` must still be called in order to use any dart code from the pre-downloaded component.
 This is useful when the exact dart library needed is not known yet.

 The direct API uses platform channels to directly invoke the `installDeferredComponent` method on the `DynamicFeatureManager` and will not trigger any of the dart code packed in the component to load.

+### Uninstallation

+The [DeferredComponent](https://master-api.flutter.dev/flutter/services/DeferredComponent-class.html) framework utility class also provides an `uninstallDeferredComponent` method that uses platform channels to request that the OS uninstall and remove the files associated with the specified deferred component.
+Uninstallation is dependent on how the platform handles it and in Android's case, the removal of the files is queued and may take a long time before actually executed.

+Uninstallation may only be requested directly with the string name of the component to be uninstalled.
+Uninstallation by loading unit id or direct call on a dart import is not yet supported.

 ## Tooling